Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

-We decide to track the river and see where it comes out at
+We decide to track the river up stream towards the base of Malham Cove and see where it comes out at

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales